How to Trek to Triund On Your Own

 From Gallu Devi Temple you can see Kareri and Balreh Village on North-West direction and BhagsuNag in East.
 Here you will also find three Guest Houses, providing rooms for stay for INR 500/- per night.

 Here the trail going upward by the side of Sun & Moon Cafe is the Trail to Triund Hill and at present Forest Department has put fence on the outer-side of trail, so no chance of getting lost unless someone wanders off intentionally!

 The trek from Sh.
 Gallu Devi temple gets a bit of tough, with steep curves and moderate trails.
 It takes you about four hours (leisurely trek) and three hours (fast trek) to reach Triund Hill but for some it may take 6 hours to reach the top.
 On your way to Triund you will come across two refreshment shops first one named Magic View Cafė at a height of 2,500 meter run and owned by Shri Joginder Sharma since 1984 and other adjoining Magic View Cafė is Best View Cafė run by Shri Hemraj since 1998.
 Continue your trek after a rest and you will reach Triund Hill within 1 or 2 hours depending upon your stamina.
-(Now a days you will find plenty of tea stall all along the trail)

 Do not walk on the outer steps of the trek and watch your steps…this trek is a moderate to easy category trek…so try to avoid any type of accident.
 Also please do not litter or throw garbage on the treks or down in the valley, Contribute and Help in keeping Nature Clean.
 Happy Trekking!